matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. Vertical scaling is the easiest.
 If you're bounded by RAM: throw more money at the machine and pack more ram in it.
 This is a problem though, because you'll eventually run out of money or hit the state of the art.
 1. Horizontal scaling is a little nicer, but involves parallelizing the problem in some way so that many machines can do your work.
 Some issues with this:
   1. You need to figure out how to load balance, i.e.: distribute the traffic among the backend servers.
 A decent way is to have a public server that just determines what backend server to use.
 This means the backend servers can use exclusively private IPs, which is nice.
   1. You need to decide if you have a bunch of services, or a bunch of clones of a monolith.
-The latter ends up eating up a lot more diskspace, but is more redundant.
+The latter ends up eating up a lot more disk space, but is more redundant.
 1. load balancing strategies:
-  1. Round robin: Like tetris piece generation.
-Use each ip once, then repeat.
+  1. Round robin: Like Tetris piece generation.
+Use each IP once, then repeat.
 This can cause a problem since loaded servers will continue to get more hits.
 If you do it DNS side, there's also the issue of caching.
   1. Metric based: If you can tell how much load a server is under, you could go for the lightest server each time, for example.
 However, you have to send the user to the same server each time, or you'll break sessions.

 ## Infrastructure
-1. [Bastion Hosts](https://en.wikipedia.org/wiki/Bastion_host) are a public interface to a private network, allowing a network's defenses to be concentrated in fewer places.
+1. [Bastion Hosts](https://en.wikipedia.org/wiki/Bastion_host) are a public interface to a private network, allowing a network's defences to be concentrated in fewer places.
 1. Bastion Hosts should have public IPs, not because you need them to reach them (VPNs and things can be used to avoid that), but to decouple the internal network and prod so that if something breaks you can switch to using the public IPs.
-1. Set up as much as you cna through automate-able processes.
+1. Set up as much as you can through automate-able processes.
 You *will* have to do it again later, and this will prevent both making random mistakes/typos, and forgetting what exactly you did.

 ## Things to look for in a hosting company
 1. SFTP over FTP.
 Gotta encrypt usernames and passwords.